lordkorost/smart-surveillance-sorter/docs/lens-health.md

 Supported formats: `.jpg`, `.jpeg`, `.png` (case-insensitive).

+>[!TIP]
-> ⚠️ Reference images should be taken when the lens is **known to be clean**.
+> Reference images should be taken when the lens is **known to be clean**.
 A night IR image works best — the same conditions as the comparison image.

+>[!NOTE]
-> ℹ️ Cameras without a reference image in `/checks` are automatically skipped with a debug log message.
+> Cameras without a reference image in `/checks` are automatically skipped with a debug log message.

 ---